BeauNouvelle/FaceAware/README.md

 # Aspect Fill - Face Aware

 Sometimes the aspect ratios of images we need to work with don't quite fit within the confines of our UIImageViews.
-They may be pulled from the web or user generated.

 In most cases we can use AspectFill to fit the image to the bounds of a UIImageView without stretching or leaving whitespace, however when it comes to photos of people, it's quite often to have the faces cropped out if they're not perfectly centered.